 “Arts programs are an essential part of a well-rounded education system,” Arizona Superintendent of Public Instruction Kathy Hoffman said.
 “I want to thank all of the wonderful artists - both teachers and students - for enriching our state by sharing their talents.”

-Cathy Saraniero, Cocopah Middle School, Scottsdale Unified School District
+, Cocopah Middle School, Scottsdale Unified School District Michelle Peacock

-Eric Zimmerman, Band, Orchestra & Guitar Teacher, Moon Valley High School
+, Band, Orchestra & Guitar Teacher, Moon Valley High School Jennifer Randle

-Corey Quinn, Central Region, Mountain Pointe High School
+, Central Region, Mountain Pointe High School Laura Colletti

 In addition, many schools and arts organizations around the state promoted high-quality arts programs and stories of excellence.
 JO Combs High School opened their new Performing Arts Center, Nogales Unified School District debuted murals in partnership with the Ben’s Bells organization to encourage kindness and the UBU Project promoted peer-led substance abuse prevention through the arts at Cactus Shadows High School.